issamhammad/RETSManager/paper/paper.md

 ---
-title: 'RETS-Manager: A platform for fetching and syncing real estate data'
+title: 'RETS-Manager: A platform for fetching and syncing real estate data and images'
 tags:
   - Python
   - Django